E-commerce in Germany: a short guide for online sellers

 E-commerce in Germany: what sellers should know

 E-commerce in Germany also comes with an unexpected complication relating to preferred payment options.
 German customers have traditionally paid for services via invoice.
 With increasing smartphone usage across the country, e-wallets are becoming gradually more popular.
-But in 2021, 22% of customers still prefer to pay via invoice, so e-commerce sellers should partner with a payment provider that can easily enable this service for customers.
+In 2023, PayPal was the most popular payment method, accounting for almost 30% of online purchases.

-It’s also worth noting that a reported 43% of e-commerce shoppers regularly purchasing online are between 20-39 years old, so promotions targeting young professionals and first-time parents are worth testing out.
+It’s also worth noting that in a recent survey, over three-quarters of consumers between 25 and 45 had purchased online within the last three months, so promotions targeting young professionals and first-time parents are worth testing out.

 Best sites for e-commerce in Germany

 Although some of the most popular online marketplaces aren’t unique to the German market, a few most certainly are.
-According to a 2019 ranking by the EHI Retail Institute, the top three German online marketplaces are:
+According to ECDB, the top German online marketplaces based on website visits are:

 Amazon DE